6478 Gault: Cometary activity

-On January 5, 2019, it was discovered that Gault possesses a comet tail, which had not been present in previous images taken during the 2018/19 opposition.
+On 5 January 2019, it was discovered that Gault possesses a comet tail, which had not been present in previous images taken during the 2018/19 opposition.
 The asteroid began to break up as its spin accelerated due to the YORP effect, and its rotation speed approached two hours – near the limit of stability for an asteroid.
 The ejected matter created two dust tails, and the longer one has been estimated at over 500000 mi long.
-Earlier hypotheses of a collision with another asteroid were ruled out as a source of the tail-forming dust, and its two tails were believed to be a result of sudden dust ejections near October 28 and December 30, 2018.
+Earlier hypotheses of a collision with another asteroid were ruled out as a source of the tail-forming dust, and its two tails were believed to be a result of sudden dust ejections near 28 October to 30 December 2018.
 It is also possible that solar heating caused sublimation of ice, perhaps beneath the surface in a "pocket", and the force of the ejection of material (after being exposed to solar heating during the rotation of the asteroid) resulted in the spin rate increase.
 A prior example of such an occurrence is in the literature.

 In April 2019, upon analyzing archive images taken in 2013, 2016 and 2017, it was found that Gault had been perpetually active for at least five years before the discovery, with a tail visible when the asteroid was near its furthest distance from the Sun during the 2013 apparition.
 If its activity is indeed caused by a rotational breakup, then Gault has remained active far longer than any other object of this type seen before.
 This indicates that it may represent a new type of object.

 Between late 2018 and early 2019, the asteroid underwent multiple outbursts with tails morphologically similar to the ejecta from Dimorphos following the Double Asteroid Redirection Test (DART) mission.
-The first outbursts occurred on the 18 October, and the second outbursts occurred on the 24 December.
+The first outbursts occurred on 18 October, and the second outbursts occurred on 24 December.
 They released a mass of 2×10^7 kg and 1×10^6 kg, respectively.
 The ejected dust grains consist of particles up to 10 μm in size and have velocities below a meter per second regardless of particle size.
 Previous observations of Gault shown no record of activity.